liutikas/liutikas.github.io/_posts/2026-08-25-Configuration-Bomb.md

 You effectively create a task in each project that should never be configured and if that ever changes, your build will fail with the stacktrace to the culprit 💣.

+If you want something out of the box, you can pick up [Eli Graber's Gradle Plugin](https://github.com/eygraber/gradle-config-bomb-plugin).